PowerMops/powermops-site/src/pages/pmops/tutorial/lesson_2.md

 What happened here was that the dot (type to screen) command pulled the 1 off the top of the stack and "typed" it.
 The stack display will show that two numbers (4 and 7) are still on the stack.

-In other words, whenever you perform a dot operation on a number in the stack, the number is removed from the stack and "typed"&#148;that is, displayed in the current window.
+In other words, whenever you perform a dot operation on a number in the stack, the number is removed from the stack and "typed": that is, displayed in the current window.
 If the Mops window is the current window (as it is in this example), any number "typed" will appear at the cursor position, just as if you had typed it at the keyboard yourself.

-To bring the Mops prompt to the left margin, where it will be less confusing, simply press RETURN (''not'' ENTER!) once.
+To bring the Mops prompt to the left margin, where it will be less confusing, simply press RETURN (_not_ ENTER!) once.
 (Carriage returns are not automatically printed, unless you, as the programmer, tell Mops to print one.
 We'll show how to do that very shortly.)

 Now type two periods, with a space in between, and press ENTER.